Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 Sweet fresh shrimp is essential to the dish but besides the shrimp and the grits, there is a lot of variety in preparation.
 Some chefs may prepare the shrimp blackened, or with sausage and ham.
 Many times there is a delicious gravy spread on top, hot sauce, or Cajun seasoning added.

 Any way it’s prepared, shrimp and grits can be eaten breakfast, lunch or dinner.
-And it’s is the perfect light brunch dish to pair with a mint julep.
-Your coffee and sweet tea can make room.
-It IS brunch, after all!

 Feel like doing some real deal Southern cooking?
 This popular recipe is sure to satisfy your craving for a classic dish of shrimp and grits.